t1lee/DSC180A-Methodology-5/index.md

 Teresa Lee, t1lee@ucsd.edu
 A03, Ben Smarr

-What is the most interesting topic covered in your domain this quarter?
-How to analyze time series health data.
+1. How to analyze time series health data.

-Describe a potential investigation you would like to pursue for your Quarter 2 Project.
-Look at the correlation between different health features, such as heart rate and temperature.
+2. Look at the correlation between different health features, such as heart rate and temperature.

-What is a potential change you’d make to the approach taken in your current Quarter 1 Project?
-We may have to change up some of the current features we're looking at.
+3. We may have to change up some of the current features we're looking at.

-What other techniques would you be interested in using in your project?
-We may be looking into using Tableau to visualize the data
+4. We may be looking into using Tableau to visualize the data